AbhiramDwivedi/table-stakes/README.md

 ## Customizing for Your Data

-To use Table Stakes with your own database schema:
+Table Stakes is designed to work with any database schema without modifications.
+The application dynamically adapts to your database structure when you connect to it.

+However, you can optimize the experience by:

-1. Modify the database configuration in `lib/database/postgresql.ts`
+1. Ensuring your database connection is properly configured in your `.env.local` file
-2. Update the database schema representation in `lib/database/interface.ts`
+2. Reviewing and adjusting the database interface in `lib/database/interface.ts` if needed
-3. Adjust the schema information in the prompts in `lib/openai.ts`
+3. Optionally customizing the prompts in `lib/openai.ts` to better describe your specific data model

 ## Contributing